jonrules/woocommerce-autoship-fees-example/README.md

 # WC Auto-Ship Fees Example
-Add custom fees to autoship orders
+Example plugin showing how to add custom fees to autoship orders